SentinelSamuel/Rename-Computer-Tool/README.md

 Add Arguments (optional) : -ExecutionPolicy Bypass -File C:\Rename-Computer-Tool\launch.ps1 -WindowStyle Hidden (Do not forget to rename the script name in the launch.ps1 script if you rename a DC)

-Everything also work on Windows Server 2016 (BUT NOT ON WINDOWS SERVER 2012) using : "C:\Program Files\PowerShell\7\pwsh.exe"
 ```
 ![image](https://github.com/SentinelSamuel/Rename-Computer-Tool/blob/main/Pictures/TaskScheduler-4.png)
 ![image](https://github.com/SentinelSamuel/Rename-Computer-Tool/blob/main/Pictures/TaskScheduler-5.png)